GosiaD37/GosiaD37.github.io/README.md

 - <code>displayMultiplicationTable(int start, int end)</code> — Responsible only for generating and displaying the multiplication table for a given range.
 This separation made the logic easier to test and maintain.

 - <code>getValidatedInput(const string& prompt)</code> — Added to ensure that all inputs were valid integers.
-It uses cin.fail() checks, clears error flags, and flushes the input buffer so the program never crashes on bad input.
+It uses <code>cin.fail()</code> checks, clears error flags, and flushes the input buffer so the program never crashes on bad input.
 This greatly improved the program’s **robustness and user-friendliness.**

 - <code>saveTableToFile(int start, int end, const string& filename)</code> — A new feature that lets the user store the generated table in a text file.
 It validates file access, writes the formatted table, and gives a confirmation message once saving is complete.